katekalcevich/Test-ARIA/README.md

-# Test-ARIA
+# Testing ARIA
 Demo of accessible components.

-test-aria.html has an accessible accordion, tabs and modal component created with HTML and vanilla JavaScript.
+test-aria.html has an accessible accordion, tabs, error notifation and modal component created with HTML and JavaScript.
 A bare minimum of CSS is used to show functionality - highlighting selected elements and to overlay the modal on screen.

-The code is commented, but I've also created notes below on expected behaviour and WAI-ARIA usage.
+The code is commented, but I've also created notes below on expected behaviour and ARIA usage.

 ## Accordions
 This code is adapted from [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/examples/accordion/accordion.html).
 I modified it by: